Milton Brown

-Milton Brown (September 8, 1903 – April 18, 1936) was an American band leader and vocalist who co-founded the genre of Western swing.
-His band was the first to fuse hillbilly hokum, jazz, and pop together into a unique, distinctly American hybrid, thus giving him the nickname, "Father of Western Swing".
+Milton Brown (September 8, 1903 – April 18, 1936) was an American bandleader and vocalist who is considered an early adopter of Western swing music.
+His band was the first to fuse country music, blues, jazz, and pop together into a unique, distinctly American hybrid, thus giving him the nickname, "Father of Western Swing".
 The birthplace of Brown's upbeat "hot-jazz hillbilly" string band sound was developed at the Crystal Springs Dance Hall in Fort Worth, Texas, from 1931 to 1936.

 Along with Bob Wills, with whom he performed at the beginning of his career, Brown developed the sound and style of Western swing in the early 1930s.
 For a while, he and his band, the Musical Brownies, were more popular than Bob Wills and his Texas Playboys.
 Brown's career was cut short in 1936 when he died following a car accident.

 Biography

 Early years

 Born in Stephenville, Texas, in 1903, Brown moved to Fort Worth, Texas, in 1918.
 After graduating from Fort Worth's Arlington Heights High School in 1925, he worked as a cigar salesman, but he lost his job when the Great Depression hit in the late '20s.

 Brown began his musical career in 1930, when he met Bob Wills and guitarist Herman Arnspiger.
 They were performing at a local Fort Worth dance and Brown joined the duo on a chorus of "St. Louis Blues".
 The trio decided to team up to play medicine shows around Texas and Brown landed a regular radio spot on WBAP for the group, where they played a show sponsored by Aladdin Lamp Company, which had the band change its name to the Aladdin Laddies.